sagarguhe/PHP_Form_Data_Sanitizer/README.md

 # PHP Form Data Sanitizer

 This class lets you quickly sanitize the request array and make it ready to store in the database.
-This is my first try at OOP PHP so there my be many issues with standards and some concepts.
+This is my first try at OOP PHP so there may be many issues with standards and concepts.
 I will appreciate you incredible [contribution](#contribution).
 <hr>

 ## content